gpustack/llama-box/README.md

                                   Add a control vector with user defined scaling SCALE --control-vector-layer-range START END
-                                  Layer range to apply the control vector(s) to, start and end inclusive --spm-infill             Use Suffix/Prefix/Middle pattern for infill (instead of Prefix/Suffix/Middle) as some models prefer this (default: disabled)
-  -sp,   --special                Special tokens output enabled (default: false)
+                                  Layer range to apply the control vector(s) to, start and end inclusive -sp,   --special                Special tokens output enabled (default: false)

 server/completion/speculative: